Gameday Guide: USC vs. Kentucky TV info, depth chart, more

 Satellite radio: Sirius 138/XM 191

-Weather: A few clouds from time to time.
-Low 80s to start the game; low 70s toward end of game.
+Weather: Low 80s to start the game; low 70s toward end of game.

 What’s at stake